Search

 • What is the busiest day to depart from Paris Charles de Gaulle Airport?

-The day with the most flights departing from Paris Charles de Gaulle Airport is generally Monday, with an average of 11 flights leaving the airport.
+The day with the most flights departing from Paris Charles de Gaulle Airport in the past week was Saturday, with 2,876 flights leaving the airport.

 Airport information - Paris Charles de Gaulle